 Contributed by: Paul Burton, Simon Hopwood, Tim Morgan and David Allen, Maples Group 1.
-Transaction Activity 1.1 Private Equity Transactions and M&A Deals in General As a well-regulated international finance centre, Jersey continues to deliver innovative and high-quality downstream acquisition and investment fund structuring solutions to global private equity and sector-focused institutional sponsors.
-In line with global market conditions, strong top sponsor appetite remains for renewable energy/resources and infrastructure opportunities that attract greater potential for value creation over the life of an asset.
+Transaction Activity 1.1 Private Equity Transactions and M&A Deals in General Following this cycle's all-time peak, reached in 2021, the global M&A market turned in its second-weakest year in exactly a decade in 2023.
+However, the more normal deal activity levels seen in the latter part of 2023 have created an environment in which we are now seeing global M&A bouncing back in 2024.
+As a well-regulated international finance centre, Jersey continues to deliver innovative and high-quality downstream acquisition and investment fund-structuring solutions to global private equity and sector-focused institutional sponsors.
+In line with global market conditions, strong topsponsor appetite remains for renewable energy/resources and infrastructure opportunities, which have greater potential for value creation over the life of an asset.
 Such transactions may involve more upfront cost and complexity.
-One key attraction for maintaining a stable of infrastructure assets is the "best in class" investor return prospects they have the potential to achieve.
-The acute focus on ESG seen across all sectors means that renewable energy and resources asset targets are in demand.
-The mid-market landscape continues to be the most competitive and possibly overcrowded segment of the global private equity market in recent years.
-This is compounded by the need for many sponsors to access alternate credit solutions to complete leverage buyout transactions which has added to the considerable pressure and focus on increasing investor returns.
-As a result, the constant pace and number of participants involved in pre-emptive bid and conventional auction processes persists.
-This chapter provides an overview of the key trends and features of private equity transactions in Jersey and those involving Jersey-registered vehicles - ie, an acquisition (or disposal) where the buyer (or seller) is a special purpose vehicle owned and controlled by a private equity fund.
+One key attraction for maintaining a stable of infrastructure assets is the "best in class" investorreturn prospects that they have the potential to achieve.
+The acute focus on ESG seen across all sectors means that renewable energy and resources asset targets are in focus.
+The mid-market landscape continues to be the most competitive, and possibly the most overcrowded, segment of the global private equity market in recent years.
+This is compounded by the need for many sponsors to access alternative credit solutions to complete leverage buyout transactions, which has added to the considerable pressure and focus on increasing investor returns.
+As a result, the fast pace and large number of participants involved in pre-emptive bid and conventional auction processes persist.
+This chapter provides an overview of the key trends and features of private equity transactions in Jersey and those involving Jersey-registered vehicles (ie, an acquisition (or disposal) where the buyer (or seller) is a special purpose vehicle owned and controlled by a private equity fund).
 1.2 Market Activity and Impact of Macro-Economic Factors Domestic market activity in Jersey is dominated by private equity involvement in financial services sector businesses, such as professional corporate services and trust company businesses, which are the target of primary, secondary or tertiary private equity investment.
-2023 has also seen reasonable levels of trade sale M&A locally.
+Furthermore, 2024 has also seen reasonable levels of M&A trade sale locally.
 Certain standout transactions have triggered significant consolidation in the trust and corporate services industry.
 Global banking businesses with a Jersey footprint also provide non-core business carve-out opportunities for private equity sponsors in the local financial services sector.
-Separately, a sustained use of Jersey vehicles by leading private equity sponsors investing in larger scale primary cross-border deals across 2022 and into 2023 saw the most significant sector growth in infrastructure, and in the following asset sub-classes in particular: - · biotech; - broadband internet service provision; - · refuse and recycling; - midstream oil and gas; and - transport and motorway services.
+Separately, sustained use of Jersey vehicles by leading private equity sponsors investing in larger-scale primary cross-border deals across 2023 saw a spread of activity across the following asset sub-classes: - professional services, advisory and consultancy; - wealth management-related financial services; - enterprise software and business-to-business services; and - renewable energy.